Research Technician, Perennial Oilseeds

 What’s been most inspiring about your time at The Land?

 I think it’s the fact that everyone at every level of this organization cares deeply about what they do and why they are here.
-It doesn’t matter if it’s weeding a field in the August heat for 4 hours, or weighing seeds in the lab – there’s this understanding from researchers to interns that this is essential work for progress in sustainable agriculture.
+It doesn’t matter if it’s weeding a field in the August heat for four hours or weighing seeds in the lab – there’s this understanding from researchers to interns that this is essential work for progress in sustainable agriculture.
 Domestication of new crops takes a lot of work and time, but there’s no lack of dedication.

 What would people never guess that you’ve done as part of your role?

 I had to pick up stickers to place on bags at the store for an experiment.
 I asked David which stickers he thought I should get and he responded: “Be the bee.
 Whatever yellow you find yourself attracted to in the store – grab those.”
-I walked down aisles of 2 stores looking for the perfect yellow.
+I walked down aisles of two stores looking for the perfect yellow.

-What perennial crop do you look forward to eating most, and how would you prepare it?
+What perennial crop do you look forward to eating most, and how would you prepare it?|

 I eat Silphium in the field all the time – it tastes like kale (but I do not recommend).
 Actually, I do want a jar of Silphium oil to cook with.
 I would probably start by sautéing vegetables in a little oil and make stir fry.

 Where is your favorite spot or place at The Land Institute?